 The Company and a group of its U.S. subsidiaries maintain an accounts receivable securitization program with a bank and an issuer of commercial paper administered by the bank.
-At March 31, 2009, the maximum purchase limit for receivables interests was \$160.0 million and the program had an expiration date of December 2, 2012.
+At June 30, 2009, the maximum purchase limit for receivables interests was \$160.0 million and the program has an expiration date of December 2, 2012.
 This program includes a bank financing commitment that must be renewed annually prior to the expiration date.
 The bank commitment is scheduled to expire on December 4, 2009.
 The Company plans to seek an additional 364 day renewal of the bank commitment prior to its expiration.
-While the bank is not obligated to renew the bank financing commitment, the Company has historically negotiated annual renewals since the commencement of the program in 2001.
+While the bank is not obligated to renew the bank financing commitment, the Company has negotiated annual renewals since the commencement of the program in 2001.

 The amounts available from time to time under the program may be less than \$160.0 million subject to the level of the eligible assets included in the U.S. accounts receivable portfolio.
 The level of eligible assets can be impacted by a number of factors, including, but not limited to, accounts receivable balances, the Company's credit rating, the Company's receivables collection experience and the creditworthiness of the Company's customers.
-At March 31, 2009, the level of eligible assets available under the program declined due to some of the factors mentioned above.
-As a result, the amounts available to the Company under the program decreased to approximately \$89.0 million at March 31, 2009.
+During 2009, the level of eligible assets available under the program declined due to some of the factors mentioned above.
+As a result, the amounts available to the Company under the program decreased to approximately \$81.0 million at June 30, 2009 from approximately \$143.0 million available at December 31, 2008.
 Although the Company does not believe that these restrictive provisions presently materially restrict its operations, a breach of one or more of these restrictive provisions could result in a further decline in, or the elimination of, amounts available under the program.